dominikkomar-github/Music-Player/README.md

 TO-DO:

-- Implement the "History" feature where the last songs played will be displayed on the top left.
+(DONE) Implement the "History" feature where the last songs played will be displayed on the top left.
 - Implement AutoPlay, so the next one will be played when the current song finishes.
 - Make the "Next/Previous" buttons work.
 - Add more songs.